zsc/unified_cg/chapter1.md

 This reduces to straight lines when n is constant.

+**Connection to Wave Optics**: The geometric optics approximation emerges from the WKB (Wentzel-Kramers-Brillouin) approximation of the wave equation.
+When we substitute ψ = A exp(ikS) into the Helmholtz equation and take k → ∞:

+∇²ψ + k²n²ψ = 0 → (∇S)² = n² (eikonal equation)

+The surfaces of constant phase S = const are wavefronts, and rays are orthogonal trajectories to these wavefronts.
+This connection becomes crucial when we extend to wave optics in later chapters.

+**Ray Optics Validity**: The geometric optics approximation breaks down when:
+1. Feature size ~ wavelength (diffraction becomes significant)
+2. Near caustics where ray density → ∞
+3. In the presence of sharp edges or discontinuities
+4. For coherent phenomena requiring phase information

+**Fermat's Principle**: Rays follow paths of stationary optical path length:

+δ∫ n(**r**) ds = 0

+This variational principle unifies ray behavior: straight lines in homogeneous media, Snell's law at interfaces, and curved paths in gradient-index media.
+It also connects to the principle of least action in physics and the geodesic equation in differential geometry.

 ### Radiometric Quantities

 Before deriving the rendering equation, we must establish our radiometric framework.
 These quantities form a hierarchy, each building upon the previous: